NeelBhatt/Docs-1/aspnet/aspnetcore/fundamentals/logging.md

 Exception error
    An exception instance to log.

+> [!NOTE]
-Note: The `EventId` type can be implicitly casted to `int`, so you can just pass an `int` to this argument.
+> The `EventId` type can be implicitly casted to `int`, so you can just pass an `int` to this argument.

+> [!NOTE]
-Note: Some loggers, such as the built-in `ConsoleLogger` used in this article, will ignore the `eventId` parameter.
+> Some loggers, such as the built-in `ConsoleLogger` used in this article, will ignore the `eventId` parameter.
 If you need to display it, you can include it in the message string.
 This is done in the following sample so you can easily see the eventId associated with each message, but in practice you would not typically include it in the log message.

 In the `TodoController` example, event id constants are defined for each event, and log statements are configured at the appropriate verbosity level based on the success of the operation.
 In this case, successful operations log as `Information` and not found results are logged as `Warning` (error handling is not shown).